astropy/astropy/docs/development/style-guide.rst

 ^, for subsubsections
 ", for paragraphs

-These guidelines follow Sphinx's recommendation in its `reStructuredText Primer
+These guidelines follow Sphinx's recommendation in the `Sections
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_
-and Python's convention in the `7.3.6.
-Sections
+chapter of its reStructuredText Primer and Python's convention in the `7.3.6.
-<https://devguide.python.org/documenting/#sections>`_ part of its style guide.
+Sections <https://devguide.python.org/documenting/#sections>`_ part of its style guide.

 Other Writing Resources
 =======================